psamuels00/echo-api/README.md

 - The template system is based on str.format(**args), so there are limits on the use of '{' and '}' in the response content.
 - Newlines not allowed in the middle of a selection rule line (see TODO below)

+## TODO documentation

+- update for status and delay, including nesting/override semantics
+- update to include case insensitive and negation flags on the pattern
+- update to describe list of response content and header to be returned in round-robin order
+- streamline Formatting and Whitespace section

 ## TODO

+- rename _response to _echo_response
+ add option to reset the echo server, to clear cache, eg: _echo_cmd=reset
 - add error checking everywhere (including cirular file references), and add unit tests for each condition
+- make sure we do not remove space from first line of content read from a file that contains only content, and add test for this
-- check for security of allowing any expression in the content
+- better testing of the multiple content option
-- update documentation above for status and delay, and nesting/override semantics, and summarize where newlines are allowed/required, and document case insensitive and negation flags

 ## TODO maybe

+- add support for an http location in addition to file and text
 - add support for use as a library in addition to use as a service
-- add support for an http location in addition to file and text
-- add wildcard support for parameters and JSON fields ("PARAM:\*" and "JSON:\*")
-- allow a list of response values to be defined, to be returned in round-robin order by a stateful echo server, useful to test eg move of sqs message to dlq
+- add option for a user id (eg: _echo_id=psamuels/healthalgo-tracking-api) to set up a shared echo server
-- optimization: cache file contents and maybe resolved instances
+- optimize by cacheing file contents as unresolved templates (and maybe the resolved instances too??)
-- optimization: precompile all the static regular expressions
+- optimize by precompiling all the static regular expressions, like EchoServer.param_pat
-- for more orthogonality, allow newlines anywhere in a rule (after selector type, selector target, pattern, status code, delay, or location) currently allowed before and after global status code before and after global delay before rules after file rules currently required before HEADER, PATH, PARAM, JSON, or BODY selector type but we want it allowed here too:
+- allow newlines anywhere in a rule (after selector type, selector target, pattern, status code, delay, or location)
-      <selector-type> <selector-target> /<pattern>/ <status-code> delay=<delay>ms <location>:<value>
+- add wildcard support for parameters and JSON fields (ie: "PARAM:\*" and "JSON:\*")
+- check for security of allowing any expression in the content which will be evaluated via str.format()